uchile-robotics/jaime_bringup/README.md

 ## Introduction

-This package provides the launch configurations, parameter files, and map resources required to bring up the **Bender robot** on **ROS 2 Jazzy**.
+This package provides the launch configurations, parameter files, and map resources required to bring up the **Jaime robot** on **ROS 2 Jazzy**.
 It integrates the robot’s localization, navigation, and visualization systems into a unified launch structure.

 ---